kzsh/gmail-sender/README.md

 ### Token Issues

-If you encounter authentication issues, delete `token_cache.json` and re-authenticate.
+If you encounter authentication issues, delete `~/.local/share/gmail-sender/token_cache.json` and re-authenticate.

 ## Security Notes

 - Keep your `client_secret.json` and `token_cache.json` files secure
-- Don't commit these files to version control (add them to `.gitignore`)
+- Configuration files are stored in `~/.config/gmail-sender/`
+- Application data is stored in `~/.local/share/gmail-sender/`
 - The OAuth2 tokens grant access to your Gmail account
+- Make sure directories have appropriate permissions (600 for files, 700 for directories)

 ## License